Charlie5DH/WSN_energy_saving/Vibration_data/Readme.md

 - Data in bearing dataset folder
 - No. of Channels: 8
 - Every file represents a time interval
-- To start, a single file can be used for analysis
+- <strong>To start, a single file can be used for analysis</strong>
 - Channel Arrangement: Bearing 1 – Ch 1&2; Bearing 2 – Ch 3&4; Bearing 3 – Ch 5&6; Bearing 4 – Ch 7&8.
 - File Recording Interval: Every 10 minutes (except the first 43 files were taken every 5 minutes)
 - File Format: ASCII